jchtaniegra17/axioflow-terms/README.md

-# AxioFlow Suite — Terms of Use (EULA)
+# AxioFlow Business — Terms of Use (EULA)

 **Last Updated: March 5, 2026**

-Please read these Terms of Use ("Terms") carefully before using the AxioFlow Suite mobile application ("App") operated by AxioFlow Suite ("we," "us," or "our").
+Please read these Terms of Use ("Terms") carefully before using the AxioFlow Business mobile application ("App") operated by AxioFlow Business ("we," "us," or "our").

 By downloading, installing, or using the App, you agree to be bound by these Terms.
 If you do not agree, do not use the App.